2024Studios/Project_Guidlines/C# Guidelines.md

    - Names of interfaces start with I, e.g. IInterface.
    - aAvoid `this.` and `var` unless necessary.
    - Always specify the visibility, even if it's the default (e.g. private string _foo not string _foo).
 Visibility should be the first modifier (e.g. public abstract not abstract public).
+   - When calling a delegate or events, use Invoke() and use the null conditional operator - e.g. SomeDelegate?.Invoke()

 Unity Specific
    - Favour the use of `[SerializeField]` and also write `private` along with it for example `[SerializeField] private int mySerializedField;`